Connect with others who understand.

 • Avoid sun exposure for at least a few weeks.

-• Avoid swimming in pools, hot tubs, rivers, or lakes as the tattoo heals.
+• Refrain from swimming in pools, hot tubs, rivers, or lakes as the tattoo heals.

 • Avoid scratching skin or picking at scabs that form to prevent damaging tattoo design, scarring, or risk of infection.